 For instance, a chatbot might forget a user’s previous issue after a few turns.
 This forces the user to repeat information, leading to frustration.
 Addressing how to remember conversations is therefore central to building useful and engaging AI agents.
 This is a key aspect of AI agent chat memory.

 To overcome context window limitations, AI agents employ various memory architectures.
 These systems act as external storage for conversational data, allowing agents to retrieve relevant past information when needed.
-Understanding these architectures is key to understanding how to remember conversations.
+Understanding these architectures is key to understanding how to remember conversations and managing AI conversation history.

 Episodic memory in AI agents refers to the storage and recall of specific past events or interactions, akin to human memory of personal experiences.
 Each turn of a conversation can be treated as an episode.
 This type of memory captures the sequence and details of a dialogue.